 Cricut Access is Cricut’s subscription service.
 By paying a flat fee every month, you have access to thousands of images and fonts without having to pay for each individual image.
 This is a great deal for anyone who doesn’t want to design or buy images elsewhere online.

 Cricut Design Space

 Cricut Design Space is the software program you will use to create the projects you will cut on your Cricut.
 Cricut Design Space is a free software that you will download to your computer, or use on an app on your Apple or Android device.
-You can use the tools in the software to create your designs, upload outside artwork (from Etsy and other shops like mine!) or use Cricut’s images, some of which are free and some are paid.
+You can use the tools in the software to create your designs, upload outside artwork (from Etsy and other shops like my SVG store!) or use Cricut’s images, some of which are free and some are paid.

 Cricut fonts are created by Cricut designers and are native to Cricut Design Space (meaning you cannot use them outside the software).
 Learn more about using Cricut fonts.

 Any file that you can cut on a Cricut.
 Most often this is referring to an SVG file type (see SVG).

 The Curve tool allows you to curve text from a simple arc all the way into a circle.
 This tool only works on desktop, not mobile devices.
 Learn more about the Curve tool.